Get started nowFind a clinic

-Many snorers have Obstructive Sleep Apnoea (OSA) – but not all.
+Many snorers have Obstructive Sleep Apnea (OSA) – but not all.
 Similarly many OSA sufferers snore – but not all.
 Its complex to diagnose and manage, that’s why we strongly suggest that you seek the advice of your GP, and ultimately a referral to a SleepGP, in case there could be an underlying medical condition.

 Change your sleep position

 Snoring is almost invariably worse when supine – when sleeping on your back.
 A body pillow (a full-length pillow that supports your entire body) may provide an easy fix.
 It can assist you to maintain sleeping on your side which can make a dramatic difference.